boazbk/tcs/lec_01_introduction.md

 >__Remark on Big Oh notation:__ It can be quite an headache to keep track of the various constants, and so typically in theoretical computer science we use asymptotic or "Big Oh" notation for quantities such as running time of an algorithm.
 So, we will write $f(n)=O(g(n))$ if there is some constant $C$ such that $f(n) \leq C g(n)$ for all $n$ and $f(n)=\Omega(g(n))$ if $g(n)=O(f(n))$.
 Most of the time, when you see a statement such as "running time is  $O(n^3)$" you can think of it as saying  that the algorithm takes at most $1000\cdot n^3$ steps and similarly when a statement such as "running time is  $\Omega(n^2)$" can be thought of as saying that the algorithm takes at least  $0.001\cdot n^2$ steps.
 A fuller review Big Oh notation and asymptotics of running time appears in the "mathematical background" section.

+>__Ceilings, floors, and rounding:__ One of the benefits of using big Oh notation is that we can allow ourselves to be a little looser with issues such as rounding numbers etc..
+For example, the natural way to describe Karatsuba's algorithm's running time is as following the recursive equation $T(n)= 3T(n/2)+O(n)$ but of course if $n$ is not even then we cannot recursively invoke the algorithm on $n/2$-digit integers.
+Rather, the true recursion is $T(n) = 3T(\ceil{n/2})+ O(n)$ where $\ceil{x}$ is the "rounding up" operator that maps a number $x$ to the smallest integer $n$ such that $n \geq x$.
+However, this will not make much difference when we don't worry about constant factors, since $\ceil{n/2}$ is at most $n/2+1$ and  its not hard to show that $T(n+O(1)) \leq T(n)+ o(T(n))$ for the functions we care about (which turns out to  be enough to carry over the same recursion).
+Another way to show that this doesn't hurt us is to note that for every number $n$, we can find $n' \leq 2n$ such that $n'$ is a power of two.
+Thus we can always "pad" the input by adding some input bits to make sure the number of digits is a power of two, in which case we will never run into these rounding issues.
+These kind of tricks work not just in the context of multiplication algorithms but in many other cases as well.
+Thus most of the time we can safely ignore these kind of "rounding issues".

 ### Beyond Karatsuba's algorithm

 It turns out that the ideas of Karatsuba can be further extended to yield asymptotically faster multiplication algorithms, as was shown by Toom and Cook in the 1960s.